RehgLab/RAVE/README.md

 ```
 to set up the Conda environment.

-Our code was tested on the following versions:
+Our code was tested on Linux with the following versions:
 ```shell
 timm==0.6.7 torch==2.0.1+cu118 xformers==0.0.20 diffusers==0.18.2 torch.version.cuda==11.8 python==3.8.0
 ```